hypeJunction/hypeLists/README.md

 // Events

+// Event triggered whenever the list is first rendered
+// Callback will receive list options as a second parameter
+$('.elgg-list').on('ready', callback);

 // Event triggered whenever an item is added, removed or hidden from a list
+// Callback will receive list options as a second parameter
 $('.elgg-list').on('change', callback);

 // Event triggered whenever a spinner is shown and hidden